MelikaaS/MelikaaS/README.md

 ## ⚡ Fun Facts

-- I enjoy working on challenging datasets and building predictive models that make an impact.
+- I enjoy building practical AI applications that solve real-world problems.
-- I love contributing to open-source projects and learning new technologies.
+- I believe continous learning and hands-on projects are the best way to grow as an AI engineer.